abstracthat/site-lightning/readme.md

 3. Run `npm install && gulp`

 Your first install can be a little slow due to graphics library testing.
 You might also need some dependencies: see [Sharp](https://github.com/lovell/sharp) and [imagemin](https://github.com/imagemin/imagemin).

+To work on your email campaigns run `gulp email`.

 ## Related Projects
 This boilerplate uses [Gulp Lightning](http://github.com/abstracthat/gulp-lightning).
 I've abstracted the library/boilerplate stuff into dependencies in that repo.
 This makes it easy to update your project by just bumping the version for `gulp-lightning` in the `package.json` file.
 The only other requirement is a local install of `gulp`.